Neropox/config/README.md

-here is my fcked up config from this post: https://www.reddit.com/r/unixporn/comments/17ala59/bspwm_skipped_school_to_do_this/ .
+here is my unclean, and not fully functional config from this post: https://www.reddit.com/r/unixporn/comments/17ala59/bspwm_skipped_school_to_do_this/ .